okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Benefits?
 It works in isolation.
 You ship the binary with all the dependencies and create a closer parity.

 Docker makes development teams able to ship faster.

+You can run the same image on prem and in the cloud with what should be the same results.